 The Format and Bandwidth subfield indicates the requested or allocated PPDU format and bandwidth used to transmit the uplink and downlink NDP frames exchanged as part of the non-TB ranging or TB Ranging measurement exchange (See 11.22.6.4.2 (Measurement exchange in TB mode) and 11.22.6.4.3 (Measurement exchange in Non-TB mode)).
-The encoding of this subfield is given in Table 9-281 (Format and Bandwidth field).
+The encoding of this subfield is given in Table 9-1006b (Format and Bandwidth subfield).

 PDMG/PEDMG naming